 6. An all motor vehicle regulation will make all motorists responsible - more equitable than targeting commercial vehicles alone

 7. Financial impacts of idling:

-A. Idling gets negative MPG.
+A. Idling actually gets negative MPG.
 The average LDV consumes .375 gallons of fuel an hour.
-With gasoline at $2.75 a gallon, needlessly idling while parked for 15 minutes a day will consume around $100 a year
+With gasoline at $3.25 a gallon, needlessly idling while parked for 15 minutes a day can consume $75 to more than $200 a year

 B. Idling puts "ghost miles" on an engine causing needless wear including carbon soot buildup on engine components, shortening the life of motor oil, spark plugs, and exhaust system